phalcon-orphanage/docs/en/reference/request.rst

 Uploading Files
 ---------------
 Another common task is deal with file uploads.
-Phalcon_Request provides youa object-oriented way to access the uploaded files:
+Phalcon_Request provides you a object-oriented way to access the uploaded files:

 .. code-block:: php